-S. No. Programme Cost Norms Remarks 1.0 Infrastructure for Quality Planting Material (Production of planting material) 1.1 Setting up of seed germ plasm centres (4 ha.)
+S. No. Programme Cost Norms Remarks Infrastructure for Quality Planting Material (Production of planting material) 1.1 Setting up of seed germ plasm centres (4 ha.)
 Rs.
 25.00 lakhs Public sector applicants will be eligible for 100% Grant-in aid 1.2 Model nursery (4 ha.)
 Rs.
 25.00 lakhs and Private sector applicants 1.3 Small nursery (1 ha.)
 Rs.
-6.25 Lakh will be eligible for 50% Grant-in aid 2.0 Information Education and Comm nunication 2.1 Trainings of Farmers (for a minimum of two days) Rs.
+6.25 Lakh will be eligible for 50% Grant- in aid 2.0 Information Education and Comn nunication Trainings of Farmers (for a minimum of two days) Rs.
 2,000/- per trainee with in the state and Rs.
 5,000/- per trainee outside the state will be provided.
 Travel cost will be additional to the above cost.
+Travel cost will be limited to 3rd AC train fares per participants.
+However, for Govt.
+Servants it will be as per entitlement.
+For places not connected by Rail, travel by available modes will be permitted as approved by the PSC / PAC.
 2.2 Buyer seller Meets The financial assistance would be limited to Rs.1.00 lakh for organizing district level event, Rs.
 2.00 lakh for State level.
-3.0 Infrastructure For Post-Harvest N lanagement and Marke eting 3.1 Drying yard Rs.
-10.00Lakh Public sector applicants will 3.2 Storage godown Rs.
-10.00 Lakh be eligible for 100% Grant-in 3.3 Value Addition infrastructure Rs.
-15.00 Lakh aid and Private sector applicants will be eligible for 3.4 Rural Collection Center Rs.
-20.00 Lakh 50% Grant-in aid.
-4.0 Quality Testing The growers will be entitled to 50% of the testing charges subject to a maximum of Rs.
-5000 if the herbs/medicinal plants are tested in AYUSH/NABL 5.0 Certification The certification charges will be admissible on a group basis to the limit of Rs.
+3.0 Infrastructure For Post-Harvest N lanagement and Mark eting 3.1 Drying yard Rs.
+10.00Lakh Public sector applicants will Storage godown Rs.
+10.00 Lakh be eligible for 100% Granh 3.3 Value Addition infrastructure Rs.
+15.00 Lakh aid and Private sector 3.4 Rural Collection Center Rs.
+20.00 Lakh applicants will be eligible for 50% Grant - in aid.
+Quality Testing The growers will be entitled to 50% of the testing charges subject to a maximum of Rs.
+5000/- if the herbs/medicinal plants are tested in AYUSH/NABL accredited laboratories.
+5.0 Certification The certification charges will be admissible on a group basis to the limit of Rs.
 5.00 lakhs for 50 hectares of cultivation in groups/clusters.